meraraee/CIS25-Assignments/Homework2/README.md

 Date & Time Arithmetic

-Description: This project is useful when you need to represent and display specific points in time, and can be extended for date and time arithmetic such as adding days or comparing time values.
+Description: This project implements a simple system to perform date and time arithmetic operations, such as calculating the difference between two DateTime objects in terms of months, days, hours, minutes, and seconds.

-The Date & Time Arithmetic project provides a C++ implementation to manage and format date and time information.

-It defines three main classes:
+Features:

+* DateTime Class: Combines date and time information into a single DateTime object.
-Date: Represents a calendar date (year, month, day).
+* Date Class: Represents a date with year, month, and day.

-Time: Represents a specific time of day (hour, minute, second).
+* Time Class: Represents a time with hour, minute, and second.
+* Difference Calculation: Computes the difference between two DateTime objects, including months, days, hours, minutes, and seconds.

+Classes:
+- Date class
+    Constructor: Initializes a Date object with a specific year, month, and day.
+    Getters: Methods to retrieve the year, month, and day. totalDays(): Helper method to calculate the total number of days since a fixed reference date

+- Time class
+    Constructor: Initializes a Time object with a specific hour, minute, and second.
+    Getters: Methods to retrieve the hour, minute, and second. totalSeconds(): Helper method to calculate the total number of seconds since midnight.

+- DateTime class
-DateTime: Combines both Date and Time to represent a full date and time, with methods to output them in a formatted string.
+Combines a Date and a Time to represent a specific date and time.

+    Constructor: Initializes a DateTime object with a specific date and time. format(): Outputs the DateTime in a readable format. difference(): Calculates and displays the difference between two DateTime objects in terms of months, days, hours, minutes, and seconds.